Mobile welding quote checklist

 Decision questions

-Ask whether the provider handles your material, whether a mobile visit is realistic, what could change the price, whether the repair is temporary or permanent, and whether the job requires certification, inspection, or replacement.
+Ask whether your material is handled, whether a mobile visit is realistic, what could change the price, whether the repair is temporary or permanent, and whether the job requires certification, inspection, or replacement.

 - Full item photo